 - 65-80% from fat (or just eat fat until you’re satisfied)

-- For most people, these macros will get you into ketosis – burning fat for energy instead of carbs.
+- For most people, these macros will get you into ketosis - a state when you're burning fat for fuel.

 The basics of a low-carb diet

-There’s no strict definition of a low-carb diet.
-Basically, low-carb is keto, but with slightly more carbs – maybe 75-150g a day.
+There’s no strict definition of a low-carb, high-fat diet.
+Basically, low-carb is keto, but with slightly higher carb intake – maybe 75-150g of carbs a day.

 Low-carb diets usually aren’t low enough in carbs to keep you in full ketosis.
-You’ll probably dip into mild ketosis between meals and come out of it entirely after you eat carbs.
+You’ll probably dip into a mild state of ketosis between meals and come out of it entirely after you eat carbs.
 You likely won’t get into full-on ketosis often on a low-carb diet, except maybe during certain times (when you’re sleeping, after a tough workout, or during a fast, for example).
+Keto diets often don't have as much protein as low-carb diets do.

 That’s not a bad thing, though.
 You may feel better eating some carbs.
 Or maybe you just don’t like the strictness keto requires – having to watch your carb intake day in and day out.
 That’s when low-carb becomes a sweet spot.